 Arts based research conducted with communities includes the following.
 Safety Soapbox was created with residents of Walsall and Walsall Community Arts and Walsall Youth Arts.
 See:www.staffs.ac.uk Outcomes from two AHRC funded research projects on migration were highlighted by the AHRC as examples of good practice around impact.
 Some of this work can be seen on line at: www.guardian.co.uk and www.diasporas.ac.uk and in a showreel of images taken from the Diasporas, Migration and Identities Final Showcase Event held at Tate Britain on 10 February 2010 www.diasporas.ac.uk

-Recent research on 'Community Politics and Resistance in downtown eastside Vancouver' is documented by AHA Media at: ahamedia.ca and: ahamedia.ca.
+Participatory research on 'Community Politics and Resistance in downtown eastside Vancouver' is documented by AHA Media at: ahamedia.ca and: ahamedia.ca.
 This short film documents the exhibition that emerged out of this work, curated by members of the community who worked with me as community co-researchers.

-Current Research Includes:
+Current and Recent Research Includes:

 NHIR: The East London Project examines how removing police enforcement practices against sex work could affect sex workers’ safety, health and access to services in East London: blogs.lshtm.ac.uk/eastlondonproject/